-When Brendan Sloan sends transmissions into deep space, he never thinks his dream of contacting aliens will come true.
-The sultry voice that responds is something out of his geeky dreams.
-He’s convinced Kira was sent by his government to keep an eye on him while he’s on vacation—that is, until she shows up on his doorstep in a silver spaceship.
+When Brendan Sloan sends transmissions into deep space, he never believes he’ll actually reach aliens.
+The sultry voice that responds is too good to be true.
+He’s convinced Kira was sent by his government to keep an eye on him while he’s on vacation from his top secret communications project—until she shows up on his doorstep in a silver spaceship.

 (THE DEPARTMENT OF HOMEWORLD SECURITY, Book Two)